 *Note that after Brexit day, the EU health insurance card will no longer be valid for UK students.
 You must therefore take out an alternative insurance policy, as described below.

 Non-EU students, and EU students requiring additional coverage, can apply for a student insurance policy from a Dutch insurance company.
 Various levels of coverage in different price ranges are available.
 An added advantage is that some student insurance packages also cover personal liability, household contents, theft, repatriation and legal advice.
 Always make sure that your policy covers pre-existing conditions.
 One option that meets this requirement is the ICS Complete+ package from AON.

 Many home-country insurance policies do not offer sufficient coverage for medical costs incurred during a period of study abroad.
 Therefore we strongly advise you to take out a student insurance policy instead, as mentioned above.

 If you do take out a policy in your home country, make sure it is adequate and covers any pre-existing conditions.
 In case of doubt, send a scanned copy of your policy to the Admissions Office.
 Alternatively, sign up for the Warm Welcome Service and have your policy checked by an expert at the 'warm welcome information lounge' after arrival.
 Remember to bring your policy along with you to the Netherlands.

 Important: Travel insurance alone does not offer sufficient coverage for a period of study in the Netherlands!

 For more information on health insurance in the Netherlands, please visit Study in Holland website.

-If you require further advice on health insurance for international students, please contact the International Student Adviser.
+If you are unsure what type of insurance you require, take a look at the Zorgverzekeringslijn website.
+For further advice on health insurance for international students, you are welcome to contact the International Student Adviser.